DavidGriffith/inform6lib/README.txt

+This project has moved to https://gitlab.com/DavidGriffith/inform6lib

-This is version 6.12.2 of the Inform Library, Copyright Graham Nelson 1993-2004, David Griffith 2012-2018 Full release notes and instructions are available at http://www.inform-fiction.org
+This version 6.12.2 of the Inform Library,
+Copyright Graham Nelson 1993-2004, David Griffith 2012-2018 Full release notes and instructions are available at http://www.inform-fiction.org